hypermedia-app/Alcaeus/docs/latest/representations/affordances/links.md

 ## Annotated links

-Hydra has the ability to explicitly mark links without the necessarily resorting to a `SupportedOperation`.
+Hydra has the ability to explicitly mark links without necessarily resorting to a `SupportedOperation`.
 Instead, it's simply required to use `hydra:Link` type for supported RDF properties.

 ```json
 {